Jennifer Baumgardner: Look Both Ways: Bisexual Politics (2007)

-On February 20, 2007, Baumgardner published Look Both Ways: Bisexual Politics, the first book she had written without the co-authorship of Amy Richards.
+On February 20, 2007, Baumgardner published Look Both Ways: Bisexual Politics, the first book written without Amy Richards.
 In Look Both Ways, Baumgardner takes a close look at the growing visibility of gay and bisexual characters, performers, and issues on the national cultural stage.
 Despite the prevalence of bisexuality among Generation X and Y women, she finds that it continues to be marginalized by both gay and straight cultures, and dismissed either as a phase or a cop-out.
 Woven in between her cultural commentary, Baumgardner discusses her own experience as a bisexual, and the struggle she's undergone to reconcile the privilege she's garnered as a woman who is perceived as straight and the empowerment and satisfaction she's derived from her relationships with women.

-The book was a finalist for the Lambda Literary Award for Bisexual Literature.
+The book was both embraced, and was a finalist for the Lambda Literary Award for Bisexual Literature.

 Abortion & Life (2008)

 In October 2008, Baumgardner published Abortion & Life (Akashic), which attempted to reckon with the unease that even people within pro-choice circles feel about abortion with personal portraits, chapters on history, and an assertion that one could be pro-life and a feminist.
-Noted for its candor and lack of defensiveness, the book stated that "abortion is the result, not the cause, of social problems."
+Noted for its candor and lack of defensiveness about abortions: "abortion is the result, not the cause, of social problems."